DoneZai/MPCC/README.md

 In the current **Matlab** version new cost function, constraints functions were suggested.
 Moreover **Matlab** version does not use [**hpipm**](https://github.com/giaf/hpipm) solver anymore, [**acados**](https://github.com/acados/acados) and [**ipopt**](https://coin-or.github.io/Ipopt/) solvers with [**CasADi**](https://web.casadi.org/) interface for automatic equations differentiation are used instead.

-Now a primary version uses **acados**, because it has lots of benefits for solving OCPs in a real tume applications. **ipopt** version is used as a reference and on the current version have some problems, which will be solved soon.
+Now a primary version uses **acados**, because it has lots of benefits for solving OCPs in a real time applications. **ipopt** version is used as a reference and on the current version have some problems, which will be solved soon.

 ![racing lap on the FSG track](https://github.com/Bauman-Racing-Team/MPCC/blob/develop/Matlab/race_FSG_track.gif)
 ![racing lap on the FSI track](https://github.com/Bauman-Racing-Team/MPCC/blob/develop/Matlab/race_FSI_track.gif)